brianhaferkamp/playactionfootballapp/README.md

-# playactionfootballapp
+# Play Action Football App

 A multi-functional app for Play Action Football.
-Includes a dice roller and game simulator
+Includes a dice roller and game simulator.